Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Additionally, while you are invisible, your movement doesn't provoke opportunity attacks.

-# Delusory Dash
-Starting at 9th level, you can ignore movement restrictions when casting [[Mirage]].

-Additionally, you can cast it as part of the [[dash]] action.
-You can do so a number of times equal to your proficiency bonus.
-You regain all expended uses when you finish a short or long rest.

 # Deceitful Dodge
-Starting at 13th level, you can cast [[Mirage]] instinctively.
+Starting at 9th level, you can cast [[Mirage]] instinctively.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast [[Mirage]] and attempt to move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
 Make a Dexterity saving throw against the attack roll.
 On success, you evade it completely.
 On failure, you take half damage.

 # Elegant Improvisation
+Starting at 13th level, you can cast the [[Mirage]] cantrip as a bonus action.

+# Moving Target
 Starting at 17th level, you can take an additional reaction, but only in order to perform a [[Deceitful Dodge]].
 After you use this feature, you can't use it again until you finish a short or long rest.

 [:classes/rogue/mirage-dancer:]